Howdoo (UDOO) Price Tops $0.0075

-Howdoo (UDOO) traded up 41.4% against the U.S. dollar during the 1-day period ending at 0:00 AM ET on July 12th.
-Over the last seven days, Howdoo has traded 29.5% higher against the U.S. dollar.
-Howdoo has a total market cap of $3.57 million and approximately $813,212.00 worth of Howdoo was traded on exchanges in the last day.
-One Howdoo coin can now be purchased for $0.0075 or 0.00000017 BTC on major exchanges.
+Howdoo (UDOO) traded 41.4% higher against the US dollar during the 1 day period ending at 20:00 PM E.T. on July 13th.
+Howdoo has a market capitalization of $3.57 million and approximately $813,212.00 worth of Howdoo was traded on exchanges in the last day.
+Over the last seven days, Howdoo has traded up 29.5% against the US dollar.
+One Howdoo coin can now be purchased for $0.0075 or 0.00000017 BTC on popular cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.